EddieTheEd/obsidiannotes-v.3/content/03-03-2023 A letter to myself.md

 *100% stolen from jzhao*
 *Editor's Note: I may or may not be doing a yearly letter to myself, like Jzhao.
 I dunno.
 Probably not.*
+*Second Editor's Note: Quite clearly i lost the plot on this one.
+It's not really a letter to myself, its an open letter regarding how i see life in school.
+Probably will try again next time?*

 ## The Setting